i3bar/core/README.md

 npm install --save-dev @i3bar/core
 ```

 > **Note**: The argument `--save-dev` is here used to say that this library must be installed on our local project.
 We could also have installed the library globally by issueing the `npm install --global @i3bar/core`, but there are not so much advantages to use a global package other than forgetting it and taking space for nothing on the global NPM packages.
 If you want to swap `npm` with `yarn` instead, be my guest!
-To not loose too much people I'll stick with NPM which is the most popular package manager for newcomers.
+To not loose too much people I'll stick with `npm` which is the most popular package manager for newcomers.

 ### Create the Node.js script